epam/edp-install/docs/use-cases/external-secrets.md

 !!!
 Note

     In this scenario, three namespaces are used: `demo`, which is the namespace where EDP is deployed, `demo-vault`, which is the vault where developers store secrets, and`demo-deploy-sit`, which is the namespace used for deploying the application.
-The target namespace name for deploying application is formed with the pattern: `<edp-project>-<cd_pipeline_name>-<stage_name>`.
+The target namespace name for deploying application is formed with the pattern: `edp-<cd_pipeline_name>-<stage_name>`.

 To make the system to function properly, it is imperative to create the following resources: